jido6777/website/README.md

 ```

 The terminal content, project cards, language chips and contact links are all plain HTML — easy to edit without touching any logic.

+Translations for both languages live in the `translations` object inside the `<script>` block — each key maps directly to a section element.

 ---